tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 -   [`hypothesize()`](https://infer.tidymodels.org/reference/hypothesize.html) allows the analyst to declare the null hypothesis.
 -   [`generate()`](https://infer.tidymodels.org/reference/generate.html) allows the analyst to generate data reflecting the null hypothesis or using the bootstrap.
 -   [`calculate()`](https://infer.tidymodels.org/reference/calculate.html) allows the analyst to calculate summary statistics, either from
-    -   the observed data, to form the observed test statistic.
+    -   the observed data, to form the observed statistic.
-    -   data [`generate()`](https://infer.tidymodels.org/reference/generate.html)d to reflect the null hypothesis, to form a randomization-based null distribution of test statistics.
+    -   data [`generate()`](https://infer.tidymodels.org/reference/generate.html)d to reflect the null hypothesis, to form a randomization-based null distribution of statistics.
+    -   data [`generate()`](https://infer.tidymodels.org/reference/generate.html)d to form a bootstrap distribution of statistics

 As such, the ultimate output of an infer pipeline using these four functions is generally an *observed statistic* or *null distribution* of test statistics.
 These four functions are thus supplemented with several utilities to visualize and extract value from their outputs.